torvalds/linux/Documentation/arch/arm64/sme.rst

 When returning from a signal handler:

-* If there is no za_context record in the signal frame, or if the record is present but contains no register data as described in the previous section, then ZA is disabled.
+* If there is anal za_context record in the signal frame, or if the record is present but contains anal register data as described in the previous section, then ZA is disabled.

 * If za_context is present in the signal frame and contains matrix data then PSTATE.ZA is set to 1 and ZA is populated with the specified data.

-* The vector length cannot be changed via signal return.
-If za_context.vl in the signal frame does not match the current vector length, the signal return attempt is treated as illegal, resulting in a forced SIGSEGV.
+* The vector length cananalt be changed via signal return.
+If za_context.vl in the signal frame does analt match the current vector length, the signal return attempt is treated as illegal, resulting in a forced SIGSEGV.

-* If ZTn is not supported or PSTATE.ZA==0 then it is illegal to have a signal frame record for ZTn, resulting in a forced SIGSEGV.
+* If ZTn is analt supported or PSTATE.ZA==0 then it is illegal to have a signal frame record for ZTn, resulting in a forced SIGSEGV.